takecaremf/takecaremf/README.md

 ### Glad to see you here!

-Hi, i'm [Mark Omega](https://linktr.ee/markomega), progressing to be a full stack web developer, a freelance graphic designer, and sound artist from the Philippines.
+Hi, i'm [Mark Omega](https://linktr.ee/markomega), progressing to be a full-stack web developer, a freelance graphic designer, and sound artist from the Philippines.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I learn a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.